heindsight/vim-bundle/README.md

 This repository defines my vim plugin bundle.

-To use this you will need [vim-pathogen](https://github.com/tpope/vim-pathogen) and [myrepos](https://myrepos.branchable.com/).
+To use this you will need [myrepos](https://myrepos.branchable.com/).
 To bootstrap do:

     $ mr bootstrap https://raw.githubusercontent.com/heindsight/vim-bundle/master/.mrconfig ~/.vim/bundle/

-To update, just do
+You also need to configure [pathogen.vim](https://github.com/tpope/vim-pathogen) to load the plugins (pathogen.vim is included in the bundle).
+The following should be added to your `~/.vimrc` file:

+    runtime bundle/vim-pathogen/autoload/pathogen.vim
+    execute pathogen#infect()

+To update the bundle, do:

     $ cd ~/.vim/bundle
     $ mr update